Tenbury Mistletoe Festival

 Crowds gather to watch the Druid ceremony during the Tenbury Mistletoe Festival

-The first thing I notice is the mistletoe—more than 100 bunches, each one lit before sunset, glowing softly as dusk falls.
-They hang outside the butchers’, the pharmacy, the café, and other local shops, turning the high street into a stage set for a winter tale.
+The first thing I notice is the mistletoe—more than 100 bunches strung along the high street.
+Each is lit before sunset, glowing softly as dusk falls over Tenbury’s row of independent shops, turning the town into a stage set for a winter tale.

-At noon, I head into the Pump Rooms for the crowning of the Mistletoe Queen.
-Parents lean forward for a better view, children stare wide-eyed, and the Queen steps into her role with a mix of ceremony and disbelief—like a character momentarily stepping out of a storybook.
+At noon, I step inside the historic Pump Rooms for the crowning of the Mistletoe Queen.
+Parents lean forward for a better view.
+Children stare wide-eyed, and the Prince places the crown carefully—like a character from a storybook.
+It’s ceremonial, slightly surreal, and deeply communal.

 A quiet moment during the Druid ceremony

 For example, a woman dressed as a Christmas tree sells mistletoe to familiar faces.
 Two women play the bagpipes outside the Regal Cinema, drawing smiles from passers-by.
-Locals hang mistletoe along the high street while visitors stop to admire.
-Nearby, the town crier chats with children, making the day feel historic and playful.
+The town crier chats with children.
+And neighbours greet one another by name at the market stalls.

-A woman dressed as a Christmas tree sells mistletoe at Tenbury Mistletoe Festival
+A woman dressed as a Christmas tree sells mistletoe at the Tenbury Mistletoe Festival

 The town crier of Tenbury Wells